deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Great.
 That means you only have to write, like, three hundred words a day.
 Knowing you, you’ve typed more words than that on Facebook so far today."

-"Well, if people will insist on being *wrong* on the *Internet*…" he smirked, and tapped their drinks together.
+"Well, if people will insist on being *wrong* on the *Internet*..." he smirked, and tapped their drinks together.

 "Really though," he added "Is there that much difference between three hundred words today and five hundred tomorrow?"